Stories & photography by destination:

 The woman offered us two types of cheese.
 Our guide explained in detail the cheese-making process and the various products obtained from the milk, which was quite impressive.
 I could not remember all the steps and products.
 The dried cheese we sampled was one of the most delicious things I have ever tasted, absolutely fantastic.
 Of course, you cannot get that same flavor in the city or from a factory.
 The surrounding hills, pastures, herbs grazed by the animals, sunshine, and clean air all contribute significantly to the cheese production, not to mention the hard-working nomads.

-The Qashqai are one of Iran's largest nomadic tribes, alongside the Bakhtiari (known from the classic documentaries Grass and People of the Wind).
-They have been the subject of scholarly studies, popular novels like The Last Migration by Vincent Cronin (1957), and films such as Gabbeh by Mohsen Makhmalbaf.
+The Qashqai are one of Iran's largest nomadic tribes, alongside the Bakhtiari (who gained fame through the classic documentaries "Grass" and "People of the Wind").
+Their rich culture has inspired numerous scholarly studies, popular works like Vincent Cronin's "The Last Migration" (1957), and films such as Mohsen Makhmalbaf's "Gabbeh".

 Purchasing RM 4K video footage - Thousand Voyages Video Collection